Finding Your Nevada Inner Beast

 I know what you’re thinking: this fish managed to hang on for thousands of years, but was suddenly completely wiped out?
 Yeah.
 Cause what was going on during that time?
 Gold fields and the mystique of the American West called thousands of early explorers this way.
 Pyramid Lake was totally overfished and distributed to mining camps in the region, and the LCT population was decimated by 1943.

-I’m going to give it to you straight here: the pronghorn antelope is nothing to wince at.
+The pronghorn antelope are nothing to wince at.
 The reason?
-It’s been meandering America’s rolling hills, mountain ranges and wide open topography for thousands of years, annnnd is the second fastest land animal after the cheetah.
+It’s been meandering America’s rolling hills, mountain ranges and wide open topography for thousands of years, and is the second fastest land animal after the cheetah.
 NBD.
 As a matter of fact, the Pronghorn Antelope can reach speeds up to 60 miles per hour… only 15 mph slower than the cheetah.
 The kicker here is this: though they are a smidge slower than the cheetah, they have way more endurance meaning not only are they wicked fast, but they can run at high speeds for extended periods of time.
 That, and they cover some serious ground with a 7.3 meter stride.
 And guess what?
-An entire refuge - the Sheldon National Wildlife Refuge - was set up to protect the Pronghorn exclusively.
+An entire refuge—the Sheldon National Wildlife Refuge—was set up to protect the Pronghorn exclusively.

 Like some of the other species mentioned here, the Pronghorn population was completely compromised during the early 1900s… as in total mach-five emergency state of affairs.
 When there were once hundreds of thousands of Pronghorns, the population suffered drastically, amounting to a dismal 13,000 by the 1920s.
 Realizing that they had been over hunted to the max and by they time they took action the Pronghorn population was basically a glaring afterthought, the waning population was addressed in the 1930s thanks to a dude named Charles Sheldon.
 Together, with the United States Fish and Wildlife Service, they selected the upper northwestern portion of Nevada because of it’s unique landscape and already-existing variety of wildlife.
 That, and the fact that the majority of the area was already federally owned.
 The main objective in establishing the Sheldon National Wildlife Refuge was simple: to provide a habitat for the Pronghorn, but to also protect other endemic plants and wildlife living here.